-- 6. Limits on Procurement Approval Authority.
-The Chief Executive Officer may approve procurements of under \$2,000,000.
+6. Limits on Procurement Approval Authority.

+- 6.1.
+The Chief Executive Officer is authorized to approve procurements of under \$2,000,000.
 Procurements of \$2,000,000 or more must be approved by the Board of Directors.
-Board members may not participate in the approval of, and are prohibited from attempting to influence the selection of vendors for, procurements that do not require Board approval. - 7.
+Board members may not participate in the approval of, and are prohibited from attempting to influence the selection of vendors for, procurements that do not require Board approval. - 6.2.
+Before entering into any agreement which is part of, or which management reasonably expects will lead to, award of a Guaranteed Maximum Price (GMP)1 contract of \$2 million or more, Management will seek Board approval for both: 1) a contract that generally covers all pre-construction work and establishes an initial GMP amount; and 2) before entering construction, a contract modification to establish the final GMP amount. - 7.
 Authorized Contractual Commitments.
 Only those persons to whom authority has been specifically delegated in writing by the Chief Executive Officer are authorized to commit the Trust to a procurement. - 8.
 Implementation.
 Management shall develop standard operating procedures to implement this policy.